checkedc/checkedc-clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 LLVM/clang sources.
 We periodically update the baseline branch and then push the changes to other branches

 The first step is to create updated baseline branches:
-1. Create new branches of your local baseline branche (we suggest doing this so that we can run automated testing.
-To run automated testing, we need new branches to test).
+1. Create new branches of your local baseline branches (we suggest creating new branches so that you can run automated testing.
+You'll need new branches that you can push to GitHub).
 2. Update those branches to the latest sources.
 3. Run testing on those branches to make sure things are stable.